Kong/kuma-website-jekyll/app/docs/1.7.x/quickstart/kubernetes.md

 ---
-title: Explore Kuma on Kubernetes
+title: Set up and explore the Kubernetes demo app
 ---

-# Set up and explore the Kubernetes demo app

 To start learning how Kuma works, you can download and run a simple demo application that consists of two services: